Read about the symptoms of depression and how to deal with suicidal thoughts.

 If you feel that life is not worth living anymore or you can see no way out of your situation you may think about killing yourself.

-If you feel like this or try to harm yourself in any way then you must try to get medical help immediately.
+You must try to get medical help immediately if you feel like this or try to harm yourself in any way.

 Your outlook on life is likely to be distorted when you are depressed.
 So you may not be seeing the true picture.
 Situations can look far more hopeless than they really are.

-If you get the treatment that you need, things may not look so awful.
+Things may not look so awful if you get the treatment that you need.
 You may find that you have more resources to cope with your situation.

 Helping someone you think is suicidal